mendozanmartin/GradeMe/README.md

 * Best mark you can achieve in course calculator
 * GPA vs. time visualizer
 * GPA conversions
+* Mark you need to achieve a certain grade
 * We're still thinking of more...

 ## Wireframes